 Report cards will be issued every nine weeks.
 Credit for course work is given on a semester basis only.
-Progress reports can be viewed after 41⁄2 weeks each nine weeks by the parent/guardian on PowerSchool.
-Hard copies are available to the parents upon request.
+A progress report will be sent home after 41⁄2 weeks for all students.

 The primary reasons for the change from the six weeks grading period are as follows: